calcom/cal.com/packages/embeds/embed-core/README.md

 `preload` - If you want to open cal link on some action.
 Make it pop open instantly by preloading it.

-- `fullCalendarLink` - Full URL like <https://cal.com/john> that you want to preload.
+- `calLink` - Cal Link that you want to embed e.g. john.
+Just give the username.
+No need to give the full URL <https://cal.com/john>

 ## Development